As Democrats bring back earmarks for transportation projects, billions of dollars from years ago sits unused

 The 2019 records, the most recent the highway administration has compiled, include $13 million for an interchange in Massachusetts, $22 million for a road in Georgia and $21 million for a Nevada bridge.

 Last week, before Democrats had confirmed their plans, state officials gathered virtually to discuss the return of earmarks.
-Susan Howard, program director for finance at the Association of State Highway and Transportation Officials, called earmarking “disruptive and detrimental” before posing the question: “How can the process be structured to help or at least do no harm to state DOTs?”
+Susan Howard, program director for finance at the American Association of State Highway and Transportation Officials, called earmarking “disruptive and detrimental” before posing the question: “How can the process be structured to help or at least do no harm to state DOTs?”

 Earmarks were a feature of federal spending bills for decades, but their use exploded in the late 1990s.
 Jeff Davis, a senior fellow at the Eno Center for Transportation, attributed the growth to the availability of spreadsheets that made it easier to track thousands of separate pots of money.